Last Updated on

 Getting to Santa Catalina Island is easy with the hour-long ferry (Catalina Express) that departs from San Pedro, Dana Point, or San Pedro.
 Round-trip prices for the ferry are $76.50 for adult and $61.00 for children.

 Disneyland is a great spot for family day trips from LA.
 This world-famous park offers rides for kids of all ages, restaurants, and shops.
-Disneyland has eight theme areas and some popular rides such as Splash Mountain and the Haunted Mansion.
+Disneyland has eight theme areas and some popular rides such as Splash Mountain and the Haunted Mansion, or the Rise of the resistance.

 The charming town Santa Barbara is the perfect place for a day trip.
 Santa Barara is known as the “Riviera of the West” where you can find beautiful beaches and charming architecture.